tianyiwangnova/2020_project__Customer_Segmentation_and_Campaign_Response_Prediction/README.md

 * gamma: 0.5
 * subsample: 1 (don't drop any column!)

 Remember that although positive cases will be repeatedly learned, there will only be about 3.6% negative cases entering the training process.
-Each time we train the model and predict on the validation set, the result could be very different.
+Each time we train the model and predict on the validation set, the result could be different.
 So when we actually predict on testing set, we will train the model for multiple times, predict on testing set with the models and then use the average predicted value as the final result.

 Finally there's an [online Kaggle competition](https://www.kaggle.com/c/udacity-arvato-identify-customers/overview) for submitting the result.